Our regular scheduled services are as follows. Please see events for upcoming special services and events.

 At New Life, we follow the book of Acts with open an expressive worship.
 This involves collective singing, the clapping of hands, lifting of hands in worship, and it is not unusual to experience dance in worship to God.

 What can I expect at Thursday Bible Study service?
 (Thursday 7:00pm)

 Thursday night Bible Study service is a very relaxed and learning atmosphere--exploring God's word and learning about God and His principles.

 We believe music is used to set an atmosphere of worship and praise to God.
 The scriptures tell us "let everything that hath breath praise the Lord" and this is what we aim to do at New Life.
 We have a team of talented musicians and singers who play and sing a dynamic mix of gospel, contemporary Christian and good old-fashioned hymns--all for the glory of God.

 We will gladly pray with you for any needs you have in your life.
 You will be given an opportunity to make your request known to God and you can also share your request with our pastor and he will pray with you.

-What programs do you have available for kids?
+What programs do you have available for kids and youth?